 The X-Pro Bolt 50cc pit bike has a two-stroke air-cooled engine that is capable of reaching a top speed of around 25 miles per hour.

-It isn’t the most powerful and it may be difficult to start for younger riders.
+- May be difficult to start for younger riders

 Why Trust Us